8 Making maps with Python

 Figure 8.15: Plotting two layers, nz (polygons) and nz_height (points), using plt.subplots

-We can combine rasters and vector layers in the same plot as well, which we already used earlier in the book, for example when explaining masking and cropping (Figure 5.2).
+We can combine rasters and vector layers in the same plot as well, which we already did earlier in the book, for example when explaining masking and cropping (Figure 5.2).
 The technique is to initialize a plot with fig,ax=plt.subplots(), then pass ax to any of the separate plots, making them appear together.

 • Panel (a) shows a raster (New Zealand elevation) and a vector layer (New Zealand administrative division)